-Becoming a new fan of BTS can be a bit overwhelming at first.
-While bopping along to their music and obsessing over how cute they look is nothing but fun, you also have to juggle all the lingo that the BTS ARMY and the members themselves use.
+Becoming a fan of BTS can be a bit overwhelming at first.
+While bopping along to their music and obsessing over how cute they look is fun, you also have to juggle all the lingo the BTS ARMY and the members themselves use.
 What is a maknae?
 Why does everyone love the color purple so much?
 I thought there were only seven members, so who the heck is Agust D?
-Don't despair, though — I've compiled a glossary of 34 BTS words every ARMY should know.
+Don't despair, though — I've compiled a glossary of BTS words every ARMY should know.

 That's where this glossary comes in handy; it contains everything from some of the members' nicknames to the terminology they use in their music.
 Read on to find out what BTS actually stands for, why so many ARMYs call Jimin "mochi," and more.

 Aegyo is a Korean word that refers to a "cute" form of speaking or acting that often involves using a higher voice, making cute faces, and using hand gestures.
 It's pretty commonly used among K-pop idols for fanservice.